MicrosoftDocs/windows365/Windows365/enterprise/set-up-tenants-windows-365-gcc.md

 Follow these steps to configure tenant mapping using the Windows 365 GCC Setup Tool.

 1. Launch the GCCSetupTool.exe.
-This tool is available at https://aka.ms/gccsetuptool.
+This tool is available at [Windows 365 Government - GCC Setup Tool for Windows 10/11](https://www.microsoft.com/en-us/download/details.aspx?id=105234).
 2. On the **Let's get you started** page, select **Next**.
 3. Sign in with your Azure account.
 This account must have Global Administrator permissions.
 4. Confirm that you want to continue with your commercial account > **Next**.